AQA20/Blog/README.md

 ## Important

-Make sure to have all of the necessary environment variables set up.
+First you need to setup mysql database, AWS s3 bucket as well as AWS cloudfront Then ensure to have all of the necessary environment variables set up.
 Please refer to the .env.example file for guidance.

+#### Setup Client

 ## To install dependencies, run: